connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/same_binary_tree.md

 ## Why This Works

-The solution cleverly handles all cases in the condition check:
+The solution efficiently handles all cases in the condition check:
 1. **Both None**: Trees are same at this position
 2. **Structure mismatch**: `(p and not q) or (not p and q)` catches when only one is None
 3. **Value mismatch**: `p.val != q.val` catches different values